 In the primary school, students participate in a variety of activities that extends their learning to the outdoors and the community.
 Picnics, field trips, and overnight camp for students in grades 3, 4, and 5 are organized throughout the year.

-In the secondary school, students are similarly involved in a variety of activities, under the auspices of the MYP Community and Service programme, the DP CAS (Creativity, Action, Service) programme, the Mini-, Junior- and Senior-YACs (Young Adventurers Clubs), as well as starting the year off at Secondary Camp with all students and teachers participating.
+In the secondary school, students are similarly involved in a variety of activities, under the auspices of the MYP Community and Service programme, the DP CAS (Creativity, Action, Service) programme, the Mini-, Junior- and Senior-YACs (Young Adventurers Clubs), as well as starting the year off by IDEALS WEEK with all students and teachers participating.